KSAMissionCtrl/AFCS/README.md

 ## Change Log

+**Kerbin II Operations Update** (12/16/20)

+- New spacecraft commands for science and battery operation
+- Scripts for de-orbit maneuver and re-entry procedures

 **Progeny Mk7-B Flight 4** (10/29/20)

 - SAS control modified for probe use instead of main vessel use